author

 by Franz Werfel

-Born in Prague in 1890, Franz Werfel grew up in the final decades of the Austro-Hungarian Empire and became part of the lively literary world of early 20th-century Central Europe.
-He wrote poetry, plays, and novels, building a reputation for work that combined spiritual searching with a strong sense of drama and compassion.
+Born in Prague on September 10, 1890, Franz Werfel grew up in a Jewish family and became part of the rich literary world of Central Europe.
+He wrote poetry, plays, and novels, and was associated with Expressionism early in his career.
+His work often returned to big human questions: suffering, conscience, spiritual longing, and the dignity of ordinary people.